Understanding TRAILS Appeals in Colorado

 A TRAILS appeal is a way for people in Colorado to challenge a report of child abuse or neglect that they believe is wrong.
 It’s an important process that helps ensure fairness and accuracy in the system designed to protect children.
 By understanding how TRAILS appeals work, you can better navigate the process if you ever need to.

-Do you have questions about a TRAILS appeal in Colorado?
+Do you have questions about how to appeal a founded DHS finding?
 I’m here to help!